karl-zylinski/karl-zylinski.github.io/new/content/cat-and-onion-presskit.md

 ## Developer

-Developed by **Zylinski Games**.
 Solo indie game developer Karl Zylinski.
 Karl has made all the code, graphics, music and sound for CAT &amp; ONION.
 Based in Sweden.

 Marketing by Karl Zylinski and Geraldine Lee.